 The choir combines soul, jazz, blues, and original and traditional gospel music to produce an exuberant sound.
 We sing to share with each other and with the community the joy, hope, and inspiration of gospel music.
 We sing because we have to, because we love it, and because we are changed by it.

-Our Director is John Harrison, and our band members are Max Bronstein on piano, Keith Gibson on drums, John Ryan on bass, Ira Friedman on organ, and Andy Pitt on guitar.
+Our Director is John Harrison, and our band members are Ira Friedman on piano, Keith Gibson on drums, John Ryan on bass, and Andy Pitt on guitar.

 The choir meets for two seasons every year: from August/September to December, and again from January to May/June.
 At the end of every season we usually perform two concerts, one in Montpelier for our loyal local fans, and one elsewhere—often in Vermont, but sometimes out of state.
-The choir combines soul, jazz, blues, and original and traditional gospel music to produce an exuberant sound.
+If you are interested in joining us, please download the current enrollment form.